DannySchultzDev/SMuL/README.md

 Your lootlocker project must have Guest as its platform

 Use your game api key and leaderboard key on the SMuL object in Godot

+#Just a demo
+If you are looking to just see the demo in action, you can download it from my itch.io at https://waluigigoeswa.itch.io/smul